Report: LSU eyes Saints defensive line coach as next defensive coordinator

 Both Jane Slater and Mike Tripplett reported via twitter that Nielsen told Saints head coach Sean Payton of his intentions of coming to Baton Rouge to take over the college position.

-Nielsen played for LSU head coach Ed Orgeron at Southern California and coached with at Ole Miss.
+Nielsen played for LSU head coach Ed Orgeron at Southern California and coached alongside Orgeron at Ole Miss.

 LSU is looking for a change of direction following a miserable performance while under former defensive coordinator Bo Pelini.